pradyutsingh/ItsOrganic/README.md

 # ItsOrganic

 This is a cross platform flutter app for both iOS and android with firebase backend.
 This is an open e-commerce app for organic products in which users can order products and also add their own products to the marketplace.
-This app showcases by skills in designing beautiful apps with emmersive UI,effective state management and connection with backend for authentication ,data retrieval and storage.
+This app showcases my skills in designing beautiful applications with emmersive UI,effective state management and connection with backend for authentication ,data retrieval and storage.

 ![App demo](https://github.com/pradyutsingh/ItsOrganic/blob/master/demo1.jpeg)
 ![App demo](https://github.com/pradyutsingh/ItsOrganic/blob/master/demo2.jpeg)